deveshXm/MapCapture/README.md

 - 📸 Capture visible map region as an image
 - 🧊 Apply captured image as a texture on a 3D cuboid using BabylonJS
 - 💾 Save and retrieve map captures
-- 📊 Identify top 3 most frequently captured regions
+- 📊 Identify top 3 most frequently captured regions for last 24 hours and all time.
 - ⚡ Caching mechanism for improved performance
 - 🔐 User authentication and authorization
 - ✏️ Annotation functionality for maps